-VII.3.6.4 Preconditions and specific concepts' parameters.
+VII.3.6.4 Preconditions for specific concepts' parameters

-There are specific concepts included in the taxonomy (in particular in the basic information template) that identify if a submission is under a regular or non-regular reporting scenario.
-Similarly to filing indicators, these facts taking specified values are declared on parameters and used on preconditions in order to trigger rules with different severity (ERROR or WARNING).
+Until version 2.7.0, there were specific concepts included in the taxonomy (in particular in the basic information template) that identify if a submission is under a regular or non-regular reporting scenario.
+Similarly to filing indicators, these facts taking specified values are declared on parameters and used on preconditions in order to trigger rules with different severity (ERROR or WARNING) - see section VII.3.6.6 (Assertions severity)).
+These are also declared in find-params.xml